Aircloak/aircloak/air/docs/content/components.md

 Of special interest is that:

-- An Insight Air instance can serve multiple Insights Cloak instances
+- An Insights Air instance can serve multiple Insights Cloak instances
 - An Insights Cloak instance can connect to multiple datasources through multiple Insights Datasource Connectors.
 These datasources might be hosted in a single or in distinct database servers.